 There are many cheap game consoles and retro products out there such as the Ouya, Gamestick, Raspberry Pi, Gameduino, Uzebox and various XGameStation stuff.
 However, I feel that these have no tangible identity... they are just slow PCs.
 In comparison, a ZX Spectrum, C64 or NES game can be recognized almost instantly.
 In addition, for me the experience is not just about the game on the screen and its sounds, but the presence of the hardware, a unique controller in hand, and the churning of a floppy drive.

 So, to create something different I must decide on a a set of pleasant and "lagom"* restrictions:

 * Lagom is a Swedish word for striking the right balance (because of unmentioned considerations), not going overboard.
 Tekitou?

 CPU speed and memory is a bit less important when it comes to creating identity so I went for specs which would make programming easier whilst not being overpowered and unrealistic.
-I did a quick and dirty game-logic benchmark test on my Arduino UNO which runs at 16Mhz, and found that it's probably quite enough for more advanced NES type games.
+I did a quick and dirty game-logic benchmark test on my Arduino UNO which runs at 16Mhz, and found that it's probably quite enough for more advanced NES type games (especially with a side GPU).
 Compiled C code is not as fast as hand optimized ASM but the programmer can scale into using more advanced inline ASM later on and this lowers the entry threshold for beginners.

 Of course, if it was actually Nintendo (or SEGA) who released something like this, the system and its restrictions would gain a certain... authority, attracting a lot more developers.
 "Something released by some guy" is a lot less interesting to develop for.